heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 ## An API Grows Up

+> I want to make sure that LCBO API is delivering the most value possible to all
+> members of the ecosystem, not just developers.

 I give LCBO API the utmost attention and care, it's a hardened platform built on thousands of hours of work, I take every aspect of it very seriously.
 Going forward, I want to make sure that this level of commitment and quality is properly communicated.
-I also want to make sure that LCBO API is delivering the most value possible not only through developers, but directly to producers, and even bars and restaurants.
+In addition, I want to make sure that LCBO API is delivering the most value possible to all members of the ecosystem, not just developers.
+I want to build features that allow non-technical users to gain insight into the data without needing to code.

-The look and feel of the old site didn't reflect any of this very well and I've wanted to update it for years.
+The look and feel of the old site didn't reflect any of this very well and I've wanted to update it for years, so I did.
 Clearly, though, it's what's under the hood that matters the most, so with that said, here are some upcoming changes and additions to LCBO API:

 ### _Unlimited_ Anonymous Access is Deprecated